Borrowing Information

 • You agree to accept responsibility for all items issued on your card and agree to return all items by the due date/s.
 The due date/s may change if the item is recalled.

-• If your card is lost or stolen notify the staff at the Academy Library immediately on 0434 369 043.
-Until the Library is notified, you are responsible for items borrowed with the card.
+• If your card is lost or stolen immediately notify the staff at the Academy Library on 0434 369 043.
+Until the Library is notified, you're responsible for items borrowed with the card.

 • Replacement cards can be obtained through the ICTS Service Desk.